-As women business owners, we find it important to share our experiences—wonderful and blah—to empower other women in the workplace to do the same, break from the norm, and be their bad boss lady selves.
-Men reading this, please learn from the error of other’s ways.
+As women business owners and female entrepreneurs, we find it important to share our experiences—wonderful and blah—to empower other women in the workplace to do the same, break from the norm, and be their baddest boss lady selves.
+Men reading this, please learn from the error of others’ ways.
 Ladies, enjoy a few commiserating eye rolls and feel better knowing you aren’t alone.

 1. We love your work and the results, but we want to pay half for it from now on.

 Earning less than men is hard.
 Proving you’re just as valuable as men, harder still.
-But when you knock a project out of the park, male clients acknowledge your success and make money off of it, and then those male clients ask to pay you less, it’s hard not to vomit—or go all Britney Spears and bludgeon a car with an umbrella.
+But when you knock a project out of the park, male clients acknowledge your success and make money off of it, and then those male clients ask to pay you less, it’s challenging not to vomit.
+Or go all Britney Spears and bludgeon a car with an umbrella/shave off your hair.
 Men, please stop asking women to do more for less.
 Would you ask a fellow dude to do the same?
+Or better yet, would you respond well to someone who asked that of you?

 2. Hey, girls.
 Thanks, girls.
 (Women in the workplace are not girls)

-Nothing takes the wind out of your sails like having a full grown man call you a girl.
-We’re sure this isn’t intended maleficence, quite the contrary—a friendly tactic men use to show women in the workplace that they like you.
-If this chronically confuses you—like whether to say lay or lie—here’s a foolproof rule to ensure you use the right verbiage: If a female is 18-and older, she’s a woman.
+Nothing takes the wind out of your sails like having a full-grown man call you a girl.
+We’re sure this isn’t intended maleficence; Quite the contrary—a friendly tactic men use to show women in the workplace that they like you.
+If this chronically confuses you, here’s a foolproof rule to ensure you use the right verbiage: If a female is 18-and older, she’s a woman.
 If she’s under 18, she’s a girl.
 We are the former.
 Kapeesh?

 3. You sound opinionated.
 Why don’t you phrase your thoughts as questions instead?

-Sadly, this example is verbatim.
-Now, there’s a difference between contributing ideas and being rude.
-In this case, the female at-hand was contributing an idea, politely.
-Isn’t that what you’re paying us for?
-If not, you’re wasting your money.
+Because that’s the most infuriating thing we’ve ever heard.
+Albeit, this example sadly enough came from a female co-worker verbatim.
+That being said, there’s definitely a difference between contributing ideas and being rude.
+In this case, the female at-hand was contributing an idea politely, professionally, and sagely.
+Isn’t our expertise what employers pay us for?
+If not, they’re wasting their money.

-During meetings, listen and value what every participant has to say.
+If you’d like to help stop offensive and dismissive comments like this, it’s simple!
+During meetings, listen and express that you value what every participant has to say.
 We’re pretty sure a man has never been told he’s too forceful and should pussyfoot around stating his ideas.
 Don’t do that to us ladies.

 4. Oh, are you still here?